Appearance

 Stripe:GooglePay | Google Pay via Stripe Express Checkout Element |

-Load the SDK directly from a CDN — no build step required:
+Load the SDK directly from a CDN — no build step, no npm package required:

 html